Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box

 \subsection{Model-Agnostic Counterfactual Generation Methods in XAI}

-In their prior work, \cite{Chou2022fusion} showed that many counterfactual algorithms shared similar theoretical backgrounds.
-The authors analyzed 23 model-agnostic XAI counterfactual techniques and categorized them into seven groups, each reflecting their underlying "master theoretical algorithm" \cite{Domingos2017}.
+In their prior work,~\cite{Chou2022fusion} showed that many counterfactual algorithms shared similar theoretical backgrounds.
+The authors analyzed 23 model-agnostic XAI counterfactual techniques and categorized them into seven groups, each reflecting their underlying "master theoretical algorithm"~\cite{Domingos2017}.
 We provide a summary of the seven main categories.
-For more details, the reader can refer to the work of Chou et al. \cite{Chou2022fusion}.
+Note that no single classification can perfectly capture the complexity of the rapidly evolving field of model-agnostic counterfactuals.
+This taxonomy was chosen because it provides a clear and comprehensive framework for model-agnostic XAI counterfactuals.
+For more details, the reader can refer to the work of Chou et al.~\cite{Chou2022fusion}.

-\begin{itemize} \item \textbf{Instance-Centric.} These approaches are mainly focused on developing loss functions that generate counterfactuals based on the minimum distance to the original feature vector \cite{Watcher2018, Lewis1973counterfactual}.
-These methods are more likely to fail the plausibility, feasibility, and diversity properties because they consist of finding the minimum distance for different L$_p$-norms without constraining features \cite{Grath2018,Looveren2019,Laugel2018GrowingSpheres,Laugel2019,Laugel2020unjustified}.
+\begin{itemize} \item \textbf{Instance-Centric.} These approaches mainly focus on developing loss functions that generate counterfactuals based on the minimum distance to the original feature vector~\cite{Watcher2018, Lewis1973counterfactual}.
+These methods are more likely to fail the plausibility, feasibility, and diversity properties because they consist of finding the minimum distance for different L$_p$-norms without constraining features~\cite{Grath2018,Looveren2019,Laugel2018GrowingSpheres,Laugel2019,Laugel2020unjustified}.

-\item \textbf{Constraint-centric.} These approaches model loss functions as constraint satisfaction problems \cite{Karimi2020mace, Russell2019}.
+\item \textbf{Constraint-centric.} These approaches model loss functions as constraint satisfaction problems~\cite{Karimi2020mace, Russell2019}.
 The optimization process is guided by constraints, which specify which features should not be changed.
-Thus, these approaches tend to satisfy different counterfactual properties, such as feasibility, diversity, and plausibility.
+Thus, these approaches satisfy different counterfactual properties, such as feasibility, diversity, and plausibility.

-\item \textbf{Genetic-centric.} These approaches use genetic algorithms in loss functions as an optimization method to search for counterfactuals.
-Due to the ability of genetic search to allow cross-overs and mutations, these approaches often fulfill properties such as proximity and diversity \cite{Guidotti2019survey,Sharma2020,Dandl2020}.
+\item \textbf{Genetic-centric.} These approaches use genetic algorithms in loss function optimization to search for counterfactuals.
+Due to the ability of genetic search to allow cross-overs and mutations, these approaches often fulfill properties such as proximity and diversity~\cite{Guidotti2019survey,Sharma2020,Dandl2020}.

-\item \textbf{Regression-centric.} These approaches operate similarly to LIME \cite{Ribeiro2016}.
+\item \textbf{Regression-centric.} These approaches operate similarly to LIME~\cite{Ribeiro2016}.
 Their loss function is based on a linear regression model, and the weights of this model are presented as explanations.
-Counterfactuals based on these approaches have difficulties satisfying several properties such as plausibility and diversity \cite{White2020,Ramon2020}.
+Counterfactuals based on these approaches have difficulties satisfying several properties such as plausibility and diversity~\cite{White2020,Ramon2020}.